xlladdins/xll/docs/Excel4MacrosQ-S.md

 </tbody>
 </table>

-Prot\_pwd    corresponds to the Protection Password box in the Save Options dialog box in Microsoft Excel 95 or earlier versions, or the Password To Open box in Microsoft Excel 97 or later.
+Prot\_pwd&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Protection Password box in the Save Options dialog box in Microsoft Excel 95 or earlier versions, or the Password To Open box in Microsoft Excel 97 or later.

   - > Prot\_pwd is a password given as text or as a reference to a cell
     > containing text.
 Prot\_pwd should be no more than 15 characters.